1966 Buenos Aires Grand Prix

 Results from the 1966 Buenos Aires Grand Prix held at Buenos Aires on January 23, 1966, in the Autódromo Oscar Alfredo Gálvez.
 The race was the first race for the XV Temporada Argentina.

+Three spectators were hospitalized during the qualifying trials after being hit by a car.

 Classification

 Second race

 Results from the 1966 Buenos Aires Grand Prix held at Buenos Aires on January 23, 1966, in the Autódromo Oscar Alfredo Gálvez.The race was the first race for the XV Temporada Argentina.